Aftaputra/Microscope-OF/README.md

 Alternatively, you can work within the Poetry project's virtual environment where pre-commit will already be installed as a developer dependency.

+Finally, to run all analysis within installing pre-commits to Git, you can run `pre-commit run`.

 ### Node installation

 * Note, building the static interface will require a valid Node.js installation